Effective date: 1 July 2018

 Agencies engaging Probity Practitioners for major transactions should require that probity reports or final sign-off letters disclose any material probity issues that arose during the relevant project, even where the issues were managed to the satisfaction of the probity practitioner and project governance group.

-Describes the process to engage a probity adviser
+Describes the process to engage a probity adviser.
+(Find the guide in the Guidelines section).

 Agencies that are Victorian Government Purchasing Board in-scope entities or Agencies that use Victorian Government Purchasing Board standing offer contracts can access the Professional Advisory Services Panel for the engagement of probity practitioners.